 Many people associate “psychoactive” with illegal or controlled substances, such as cocaine, heroin, or methamphetamine.
 But this category also includes legal substances such as alcohol or nicotine.

 A compound doesn’t necessarily have to be addicting to be considered psychoactive.
 All it needs to do is act on the brain and transform how you think, behave, or perceive the world around you.

 Some drugs pose more dangers than others.
 The different types of psychoactive drug categories include:

 - Stimulants, including caffeine, speed, ice, and ecstasy

 The strongest and most dangerous psychoactive drugs are the ones that typically require the intervention of professional help when they lead to dependence or addiction.
 If this describes your or someone you love, seek professional help.

 Dangers of Psychoactive Drugs

 All drugs prompt a reaction within your body.
 Some of those reactions are positive and expected; others cause significant and long-lasting difficulties.
-Those difficulties are magnified when the drugs are abused.
+Psychoactive effects refer to the changes in mental processes that result from substances like drugs, alcohol, or nicotine.
+These effects can alter perception, consciousness, cognition, mood, and emotions, impacting how an individual thinks, feels, and experiences their environment.
 Some of the dangers of psychoactive drugs include: